SJGLAB/CodonAttOpt/README.md

 ```

 ## Thanks
-We build out model based on the architecture [code](https://github.com/Devil625/Codon_Optimization)
+We build our model based on the architecture [code](https://github.com/Devil625/Codon_Optimization)

 ## Contact Us
-If you have any questions in using Deep-Codon, contact us.
+If you have questions about using Deep-Codon, please contact us.